 The Cheal-E4 and Cheal-E7 wells inject into the Mount Messenger formation at the Cheal-E wellsite.
-Injection at the wellsite accounted for 35.7% of the total volume of fluid discharged by the Company during the period under review.
+Injection at the wellsite accounted for 31.3% of the total volume of fluid discharged by the Company during the period under review.
+The majority of the volume was injection into the Cheal-E4 well.

 Table 15 provides a summary of the historical data for the Cheal-E wellsite.
-Figure 12 and Figure 13 illustrate the influence of the water flood program during the reporting period with a reduction in pressure evident when injection volumes are reduced.
-This pattern of rising and reducing injection pressure in response to the volume of fluid being injected is also evident in the longer term injection data record for each well (Figure 14).
+Figure 11 and Figure 12 illustrate the influence of the water flood program during the reporting period with a reduction in pressure evident when injection volumes are reduced.
+This pattern of rising and reducing injection pressure in response to the volume of fluid being injected is also evident in the longer term injection data record for each well (Figure 13).